 - Small school districts are guaranteed to get the same textbooks and complementary materials as larger school systems.

-in Idaho are defined as textbooks and instructional media including software, audio/visual material and internet based instructional material (Idaho Code 33-118A).
+in Idaho are defined as textbooks and instructional media including software, audio/visual material and internet based instructional material (Section 33-118A, Idaho Code).
 Idaho is a multiple adoption state and adopts a number of materials in a designated subject area from a variety of publishing companies.
 This is consistent with the belief that a variety of materials has value and usefulness to the schools.

 The Curricular Materials Selection Committee, the members of which are appointed by the State Board of Education (SBOE) for a five (5)-year term, has the responsibility of overseeing the adoption process for the state.
 The Executive Secretary of this Committee is an employee of the State Department of Education (SDE) and is a voting member of the committee.